john-manack/class_survey_v1/README.md

 # Class Survey App

-This project was crated to rank the user's comfort level on certain technologies.
+This project was created to rank the user's comfort level on certain technologies.
 It implements a model, view, and control structure.

-Technologies used in this app:
+Technologies used to build this app:

 * HTML
 * CSS